Night of Champions (2009): Background

-The event was held as the Wachovia Center in Philadelphia, Pennsylvania.
+The third annual Night of Champions was held as the Wachovia Center in Philadelphia, Pennsylvania.

-Night of Champions was an annual pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2007.
-The 2009 event was the third Night of Champions and was held on July 26, 2009, at the Wachovia Center in Philadelphia, Pennsylvania, which was the originally scheduled date and venue for The Bash.
+Night of Champions is a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2007, with the event based around championship matches.
+The third event was held on July 26, 2009, at the Wachovia Center in Philadelphia, Pennsylvania, which was the originally scheduled date and venue for The Bash (the two shows swapped dates and venues).
 The event featured wrestlers from the Raw, SmackDown, and ECW brands.

-As per the theme of the event, every championship promoted by WWE at the time was defended.
-These included the three championships on Raw—the WWE Championship, the United States Championship, and the WWE Women's Championship—the three championships on SmackDown—the World Heavyweight Championship, the Intercontinental Championship, and the WWE Divas Championship—ECW's sole championship—the ECW Championship—and the promotion's two tag team championships—the World Tag Team Championship and WWE Tag Team Championship, which had been unified at WrestleMania 25 in April as the Unified WWE Tag Team Championship, the umbrella term for two titles that were independently active but defended together on any brand.
-This was also the first Night of Champions to feature the Divas Championship, which had been established in July 2008, just after the previous year's event.
+As per the theme of the event, every active championship promoted by WWE at the time was defended.
+These included the three championships on Raw—the WWE Championship, the United States Championship, and the WWE Divas Championship—the three championships on SmackDown—the World Heavyweight Championship, the Intercontinental Championship, and the WWE Women's Championship—ECW's sole championship—the ECW Championship—and the promotion's two tag team championships—the World Tag Team Championship and WWE Tag Team Championship, which had been unified at WrestleMania 25 in April as the Unified WWE Tag Team Championship, the umbrella term for two titles that were independently active but defended together on any brand.
+This was the first Night of Champions to feature the Divas Championship, which had been established in July 2008, just after the previous year's event.